twop/ts-union/README.md

 ### Benchmarks

-You can find a more details here [TODO link].
+You can find a more details [here](https://github.com/twop/ts-union/tree/master/benchmarks).
 Both `unionize` and `ts-union` are 1.2x -2x (ish?) times slower than handwritten discriminated unions: aka `{tag: 'num', n: number} | {tag: 'str', s: string}`.
 But the good news is that you don't have to write the boilerplate yourself, _and_ it is still blazing fast!

 ### Breaking changes from 2.0.1 -> 2.1